X-Vine Models for Multivariate Extremes: Vine decompositions of tail copula densities

 By definition, any truncated X-vine specification can be completed to a full X-vine specification by completing the truncated regular vine tree sequence $\Vine$ to a full one $\Vine'$ as in Definition~\ref{def:truncvine} and by setting $c_{a_e,b_e;\cndg_e} \equiv 1$ for all $e \in \edges_{q+1}' \cup \cdots \cup \edges_{d-1}'$.
 The resulting X-vine copula density $\xdf$ does not depend on the way in which the truncated regular vine tree sequence $\Vine$ is completed, since the factorisation in \eqref{eq:xdfdecomp} simplifies anyway to

-with an empty second product in case $q = 1$.
-A truncated X-vine specification involves $d-1$ bivariate tail copula densities and $\sum_{j=2}^q (d-j)$ bivariate copula densities, yielding $qd - q(q+1)/2$ bivariate components in total.
-The truncation level $q$ allows to tune the trade-off between sparsity and flexibility.
-If $q = 1$, the model is a Markov tree as in \cite{engelke2020graphical} and \cite{segers2020one}.
-Increasing $q$ and adding trees (`layers') yield more complex dependence structures.
-Truncated X-vine specifications will be shown at work in the case study in Section~\ref{sec:casestudy}.
+\chng{The right-hand side of \eqref{eq:xdftrunc} involves $\sum_{j=2}^q (d-j)$ bivariate copula densities.} The truncation level $q$ allows to tune the trade-off between sparsity and flexibility. \chng{If $q = 1$, the second product is empty and the model is a Markov tree as in \cite{engelke2020graphical}, \cite{segers2020one} and \cite{engelke2022structure}}.
+Increasing $q$ and adding trees (`layers') yields more complex dependence models.
+Truncated X-vine specifications will be shown at work in Section~\ref{sec:casestudy}.